Open Enrollment representatives are available at (919) 684-5600 during the following times:

 - Will you cover yourself and/or dependents for dental and vision insurance?
 Duke offers three different dental plans and a vision plan that covers eye exams, lenses and frames.

 - How much would you like to save on taxes?
 During Open Enrollment, you can sign up to participate in a Health Care Reimbursement Account and/or a Dependent Care Reimbursement Account.
-Both of these accounts allow you to put money aside before taxes to pay for health care costs and child or elder care costs respectively.
-Because the money is taken out of your paycheck before taxes are calculated, you save about 30 percent of every dollar you put in the accounts.
+Both of these accounts allow you to put money aside before taxes to pay for health care costs and child or elder care costs, respectively.
+Since the money is taken out of your paycheck before taxes are calculated, you save about 30 cents of every dollar you put in the accounts.

-- No change in co-pays or deductibles for any of the dental plans.
+- No change in co-pays, deductibles or premiums for any of the dental plans.

-- As a reminder, if you or a dependent are not currently enrolled for dental coverage through Duke and enroll for 2020, a "late entrant" provision will apply (refer to page 14 for more information).
+- As a reminder, if you or a dependent are not currently enrolled for dental coverage through Duke and enroll for 2021, a "late entrant" provision will apply.

-- No change in co-pays, premiums or deductibles for the vision plan.
+- No change in co-pays, deductibles or premiums for the vision plan.

-- Maximum annual contribution for Health Care Reimbursement Account is $2,700 (subject to IRS regulations).
+- Maximum annual contribution for Health Care Reimbursement Account is $2,750 (subject to IRS regulations).
+The annual carryover limit has increased from $500 to $550 per plan year.

 - Maximum annual contribution for Dependent Care Reimbursement Account is $5,000.